Query Complexity of Tournament Solutions: Query Complexity Lower Bounds of Tournament Solutions

-\begin{proof} Consider a partial tournament $\TT = (\AA\cup\BB\cup\{x\}, \EE),$ where $\AA = \{a_i : i\in[n]\}, \BB = \{b_i : i\in[n]\}$, and $\EE = \{(a_i, x), (x,b_i), (b_i, b_j): i,j \in[n], i>j\}.$ Let us consider the following oracle.
-Let us define the partial tournament $\TT^\pr$ to be the graph on $\AA\cup\BB\cup\{x\}$ consisting of all the answers of the oracle till now.
-Hence, to begin with, $\TT^\pr$ does not have any edge.
-The oracle answers the queries for any edge in \TT according to \TT.
-For any query of the form $\{a_i, a_j\}$ or $\{b_i, b_j\}$, the oracle answers arbitrarily but consistently.
-For a query $\{a_i, b_j\}$ for some $i,j\in[n]$, if $a_i$ defeats $b_k$ for every $k\in[n]\setminus\{j\}$ in $\TT^\pr$, then the oracle answers that $b_j$ defeats $a_i$; otherwise oracle answers that $a_i$ defeats $b_j$.
-We claim that the algorithm must query for the pair $\{a_i, b_j\}$ for every $i,j\in[n]$.
-Suppose not, then there exists a pair $\{a_i, b_j\}$ which the algorithm does not query.
-Notice that, by the design of the oracle, $a_i$ defeats $b_k$ in $\TT^\pr$ for every $k\in[n]$ such that $\{a_i, b_k\}$ has been queried by the algorithm.
-For every pair $\{a_k, b_\el\}$ with $k,\el\in[n], k\ne i$ and $\{a_k, b_\el\}$ has not been queried, the oracle orients the edge from $a_k$ to $b_\el$.
-The oracle also orients all the edges not in $\TT^\pr$ between $a_i$ and $b_k$ from $a_i$ to $b_k$ for every $k\in[n]\setminus\{j\}$.
 Now if the output of the algorithm contains $x$, then the oracle orients the edge between $a_i$ and $b_j$ from $a_i$ to $b_j$.
 We claim that $x$ can not be the maximum vertex of any maximal transitive sub-tournament $\TT^\prr$ of \TT.
 To see this, we first observe that the sub-tournament $\TT^\prr$ must have all the vertices in \BB and no vertex from \AA.
 Indeed, otherwise either $x$ is not the maximum vertex of $\TT^\prr$ (if any vertex from \AA is there in $\TT^\prr$) or $\TT^\prr$ is not a maximal transitive sub-tournament (if any vertex from \BB is not there in $\TT^\prr$).
 However, such a sub-tournament is not a maximal transitive sub-tournament since $a_i$ can be added to $\TT^\prr$ without violating transitivity.
-Hence $x$ does not belong to the Banks set of the resulting tournament and thus the algorithm's output is wrong.
+Hence, $x$ does not belong to the Banks set of the resulting tournament and thus the algorithm's output is wrong.

 On the other hand, suppose the output of the algorithm does not contain $x$.
 Then the oracle orients the edge between $a_i$ and $b_j$ from $b_j$ to $a_i$.
 In this case, the sub-tournament of \TT induced on $\BB\cup\{x\}$ is a maximal sub-tournament where $x$ is the maximum vertex and thus $x$ belongs to the Banks set of the resulting tournament.
-Hence, the algorithm outputs incorrectly in both the cases thereby proving the result. \end{proof}
+Hence, the algorithm outputs incorrectly in both the cases, thereby proving the result. \end{proof}